 Read More: How to move on: do you need to let go first?

 4. Distance yourself

-Perhaps at some point you can have a friendship with them but at this point it is not possible.
+Perhaps at some point, you can have a friendship with them, but at this point, it’s not possible.
 Be tough on yourself.
 Keep yourself busy; throw yourself into work, catch up with your old friends or pick up a new skill (learn French or start painting).